Chambers has a dedicated team of barristers who specialise in this fast-developing area of law.

-- Currently advising on the Dixons Carphone data breach with a view to instituting group action litigation.
+- Silk and junior advising upon the Dixons Carphone data breach with a view to instituting group action litigation.

 - Instructed in several High Court actions seeking damages and ancillary relief for numerous individuals against public bodies for breaches of their personal data.